-Three Months Ended March 31,

-2016 2015

-Qsymia cost of goods sold \$ 2,071 \$ 1,867

-STENDRA/SPEDRA cost of goods sold 1,633 8,029

-Cost of goods sold \$ 3,704 \$ 9,896
+Three Mo onths l ch 31, % Change Increase/ (Decrease) 2017 2016 2017 vs 2016 (In thousands, except percentages) Qsymia cost of goods sold \$ 2,665 \$ 2,071 29 % STENDRA/SPEDRA cost of goods sold 3,502 1,633 114 % Total cost of goods sold \$ 6,167 \$ 3,704 66 %

-Cost of goods sold decreased overall due to the reduction in net product and supply revenue.
-The change in the cost of goods sold as a percentage of net product and supply revenue was due to the effect of price increases in 2015 and the sales mix between Qsymia and STENDRA/SPEDRA during the periods.
-Cost of goods sold for Qsymia dispensed to patients includes the inventory costs of APIs, third-party contract manufacturing and packaging and distribution costs, royalties, cargo insurance, freight, shipping, handling and storage costs, and overhead costs of the employees involved with production.
-Cost of goods sold for STENDRA or SPEDRA shipped to our commercialization partners includes the inventory costs of purchased tablets, freight, shipping and handling costs.
-The cost of goods sold associated with deferred revenue on Qsymia and STENDRA or SPEDRA product shipments is recorded as deferred costs, which are included in inventories in the condensed consolidated balance sheets, until such time as the deferred revenue is recognized.
+Cost of goods sold for Qsymia dispensed to patients includes the inventory costs of API, third party contract manufacturing and packaging and distribution costs, royalties, cargo insurance, freight, shipping, handling and storage costs, and overhead costs of the employees involved with production.
+Cost of goods sold for STENDRA/SPEDRA shipped to our commercialization partners includes the inventory costs of API, tableting, bottling, freight, shipping and handling costs.
+Cost of goods sold increased overall in the first quarter of 2017 as compared to 2016 due primarily to increased product and supply revenue in the first quarter of 2017.